Quiver Schur algebras and q-Fock space: Introduction

-As a consequence we get (Theorem \ref{decompnumb}) information about (graded) decomposition numbers of cyclotomic $q$-Schur algebras. \begin{theorem} The graded decomposition numbers of the cyclotomic $q$-Schur algebra are the coefficients of the canonical basis in terms of the standard basis on the higher level $q$-Fock space $\mathbb{F}_\ell$. \end{theorem} Again this problem was studied independently by Ariki \cite{Ariki} for the level $\ell=1$ case.
-The above theorem combines and generalizes therefore results of Ariki on Schur algebras and Brundan-Kleshchev-Wang \cite{BKWSpecht} on cyclotomic Hecke algebras describing graded decomposition numbers of cyclotomic Schur algebras.
+\end{samepage} As a consequence we get information about (graded) decomposition numbers of cyclotomic $q$-Schur algebras: \begin{theorem}[Theorem \ref{decompnumb}] If $\K$ has characteristic 0, the graded decomposition numbers of the cyclotomic $q$-Schur algebra are the coefficients of the canonical basis in terms of the standard basis on the higher level $q$-Fock space $\mathbb{F}_\ell$. \end{theorem} Again this problem was studied independently by Ariki \cite{Ariki} for the level $\ell=1$ case.
+The above theorem combines and generalizes therefore results of Ariki on Schur algebras and Brundan-Kleshchev-Wang \cite{BKWSpecht} on cyclotomic Hecke algebras.
 It is very similar in spirit to a conjecture of Yvonne \cite[2.13]{Yv}; however, there are several small differences between Yvonne's conjecture and our results.
 The most important is that Yvonne used Jantzen filtrations to define a $q$-analogue of decomposition numbers instead of a grading.
-This approach using Jantzen filtrations has been worked out in level 1 by Ram-Tingley \cite{RamTing} and Shan \cite{ShanFock}.
+This approach has been worked out in level 1 by Ram-Tingley \cite{RamTing} and Shan \cite{ShanFock}.
 Their results show that the same $q$-analogue of decomposition numbers arise from counting multiplicities with respect to depth in Jantzen filtrations.
-We expect that this will hold in higher level as well; it should follow from the following
+We expect that this will hold in higher level as well; it should follow from the following fact (which was conjectured in a first draft of this paper and) proved in \cite{M}: \begin{theorem} The (underlying basic algebra of) the cyclotomic quiver Schur algebra $A^\bnu$ is Koszul. \end{theorem}